outcomes from this project

 This being said, discussing or writing about personal topics can sometimes bring up emotions.
 I want to be clear with my participants that they are welcome to share as little or as much as they wanted to about their family story.
 There are supports in place if anything came up during or after participation.
 Participation was completely voluntary, and people could terminate or pause their involvement at any time, and decide to withdraw their contribution at any point up until the data had been processed.

 privacy and anonymity

-All interviews or written exchanges will be confidential and each participant will be anonymous.
-All data collected will be de-identified and a number of privacy-preserving techniques will be applied so that no one will be able to read any of my work and identify you, or anyone else in your family.
+All interviews or written exchanges will be confidential and participation is anonymous.
+All data collected will be de-identified and a number of privacy-preserving techniques applied so that no one will be able to read any of my work and identify any individual participant or their family member.
 Data (including transcripts, contact details and recordings) is kept on Swinburne University's secure cloud server.
 The only person able to access any of this original material will be me.

 I'm a qualified social worker, and I have a background in social policy, research coordination and family violence policy and project work.
 I'm a member of The Australian Sociological Association and part of their Families and Relationships group.
 I'm also a member of the European Sociological Society, and a member of their Sociology of Families and Intimate Lives research network.
-I work as a grant writer in the health and medical education field.
+I work as a grant writer in the health and medical education field and freelance writer.